 Amounts received for disposals, in excess of £10,000 are treated as capital receipts.
-A proportion of Housing receipts is payable to central government.
+A proportion of Housing receipts is payable to central government (except in 2022/23 + 2023/24 for a temporary period only).
 The balance of receipts is credited to the Capital Receipts Reserve and can only be used for new capital investment or set aside to reduce the Council's underlying need to borrow.
 Receipts are appropriated to the Reserve from the General Fund balance in the Movement in Reserves Statement.